MalcolmMcLean/babyxrc/README.md

 case for allowing UTF-16 input, allowing UTF-16 output was a more difficult decision.
 UTF-16 encoding should be discouraged.
 However sometimes people might find it easier to work with UTF-16, so there is now a \<utf16\> tag.
-Note that it won't handle surrogate pairs correctly.
-If you need raw UTF-16 in your code, it's unlikely that you will want to handle surrogate pairs either.
+Note that it won't handle surrogate pairs correctly unless you set the allowsurrogatepairs attribute.
+The main reason for using UTF-16 is to guarantee one symbol per character, so surrogate pairs are disallowed by default.

 Currently I use the resource compiler myself, and the intention is to gradually roll it out as a standalone tool for general users.